kagaimiq/jielie/isp/usb/usb-key.md

 Here is a comparsion of three random resistors I decided to test for now:
 ![Waveform of a clock signal followed by an acknowledge sense, the voltage drop depends on a pullup resitor used](usb_key_pullup.png)

-## Enviroment

-The USB download mode in the ROM expects an external crystal oscillator (a BT_OSC oscillator, or a RTC_OSCH one), whose frequency is auto-detected so it doesn't have to be strictly 24 or 12 MHz.

-Series like AC5xxx are presumeably running off some internal oscillator, and recent bluetooth series like AD697N presumeably can work without a crystal oscillator already.
-In other cases in order to get into the USB bootloader other methods are used, that being the [ISP_KEY](isp-key.md)

-The system clock (and thus the CPU clock too) generally becomes 48 MHz.

 ## USB bus considerations

 When the chip enters the boot mode (or it fails to boot from flash and so it enters the boot mode),